hitesh7424/CppCourse_ApniKaksha/README.md

 ## Important

-- `१२३४५६७८९०`
+>  `१२३४५६७८९०`
-- add a empty line at the end to avoid warning: no newline at end of file
+2. add a empty line at the end to avoid warning: no newline at end of file
+3. default value cannot be declared in declaration of function

+>  int add(int x = 0, int y = 0); ❌